-Landscape genetic analysis

-Landscape genetics analysis helps us understand how landscape features influence spatial genetic variation.
-The simplest starting model is the isolation by distance model, where we test if there is a correlation between the pairwise genetic distance and the pairwise straight path geographic distance between the sampling sites (Manel & Holderegger, 2013; Schwabl et al., 2017).

-Isolation by distance
+Isolation-by-distance

-Isolation by distance test was done by calculating the pairwise Euclidean distance between the geographic coordinates of the sampling sites using the graph4lg package and comparing it with the pairwise linearized genetic differentiation between sites (Savary et al., 2021).
-Geographic coordinates were converted to Universal Transverse Mercator (UTM) projection, a two-dimensional cartesian coordinate referencing system (CRS) which is accurate while performing distance-related operations on spatial objects (Diggle, 2019).
-The CRS used in our analysis for all the spatial objects was: epsg-32630 (+proj=utm +zone=30 +datum=WGS84 +units=m +no_defs).
-We performed the Mantel tests between the geographic distance and the genetic distance matrix with vegan package, and the significance of the correlation was calculated based on 10000 permutations (Oksanen et al., 2013).
+To test whether the data fit an isolation-by-distance model, the correlation between genetic differentiation and geographic distance was calculated using the pairwise Euclidean distance between the geographic coordinates of the sampling sites and the pairwise linearised genetic differentiation between sites (Savary et al., 2021).
+Geographic coordinates were converted using the graph4lg package to the Universal Transverse Mercator projection, a two-dimensional cartesian coordinate referencing system which is accurate when performing distance-related operations on spatial objects (Diggle, 2019).
+The coordinate referencing system used in our analysis for all the spatial objects was: epsg-32630 (+proj=utm +zone=30 +datum=WGS84 +units=m +no_defs).
+We performed Mantel tests between the geographic distance and the genetic distance matrix with vegan package, and the significance of the correlation was calculated based on 10000 permutations (Oksanen et al., 2013).

 Cost distances